 The Institute of Biophysics and Biomedical Engineering at the Bulgarian Academy of Sciences (IBPhBME-BAS) was established in June 2010 as a union of the former Institute of Biophysics and Centre of Biomedical Engineering “Prof. Ivan Daskalov” as their universal assignee.
 The former Institute of Biophysics was created in 1967 as a Centre of Biophysics and transformed to an institute in 1994.
 The former Centre of Biomedical Engineering was established in 1994 and later, in 2004, was renamed in honour of its late director Prof. Ivan Daskalov.

-The director of IBPhBME is Corr.
-Memb.
-Prof. Andon Kossev.
+The Director of IBPhBME is Prof. Tania Pencheva.

 The main directions of research of IBPhBME are: